 Ripe Or Unripe Mangoes During Pregnancy

 It is safe to consume both ripe and unripe mangoes during pregnancy.
-The ripened mango contains natural sugars which can
+The ripened mango contains natural sugars which can act as an alternative to desserts.
+Also, ripe mangoes aid in digestion and improve complexion.

 On the other hand, unripe mangoes contain vitamins.
 It helps in curing constipation, fighting acidity, and morning sickness.